Gateway, Inc.: 2000–2004: Faltering and consumer electronics

-A global downturn in the personal computer industry at the beginning of 2000 had a major negative impact on Gateway, whose dependence on the worst-hit markets of small business and home office buyers incurred significant quarterly losses.
-Weitzen also laid off many senior managers within the company and broke tradition by selling Gateway's conventional personal computers through retailers such as OfficeMax and QVC.
+Coinciding with the Dot-com bubble burst, a global downturn in the personal computer industry at the beginning of 2000 had a major negative impact on Gateway, whose dependence on the worst-hit markets of small business and home office buyers incurred significant quarterly losses.
+Rival PC maker Dell Computer Corporation had fared better since their main business was centered around corporate clients rather than consumers.

+Weitzen laid off many senior managers within the company and broke tradition by selling Gateway's conventional personal computers through retailers such as OfficeMax and QVC.
 A price war instituted by rival Dell Computer Corporation led to Gateway posting a fourth-quarter loss of $94.3 million in 2000.
 Gateway's net profits fell to between $241.5 million and $316 million, while its stock dropped to $18 per share, down from $72 per share.

-In the beginning of 2001, Ted Waitt ousted Weitzen from and several other executives from the board of directors, reassuming the role of CEO and instigating an extensive restructuring of the company.
+In the beginning of 2001, Ted Waitt ousted Weitzen and several other executives from the board of directors, reassuming the role of CEO and instigating an extensive restructuring of the company.
 Waitt shifted the company's bottom line away from service and software back to the sale of PCs to consumers and businesses, rehiring a number of executives that had been lost to the executive shuffle of late 1998.
-Prices of the company's computers were massively lowered to make them competitive with offerings from Hewlett-Packard and Dell, while the company's employee base was cut nearly in half, from 24,600 to 14,000, as part of massive consolidation of the company's manufacturing plants, call centers, and Country Stores outlets.
+Prices of the company's computers were massively lowered to make them competitive with offerings from Hewlett-Packard and Dell, while other products, such as the Touch Pad—an Internet appliance that was the result of a joint venture with AOL—were discontinued due to poor sales.
+Gateway's employee base was also cut nearly in half, from 24,600 to 14,000, as part of massive consolidation of the company's manufacturing plants, call centers, and Country Stores outlets.
 The manufacturing facilities in Malaysia, Ireland, and Lake Forest, California, were all shuttered; meanwhile most of the company's overseas subsidiaries were closed to limit the company's business to mainly within the United States.
-Also in 2001, the company moved to Poway, California.
+Additionally in 2001, the company moved to Poway, California.
 By the end of 2001, the company reported a net loss of $1.03 billion, while revenue fell to $5.94 billion.